gaborbernat/bernat-tech/content/posts/pycon-us-2026-typing-summit/index.md

 | 2        | Map `Y` and `Z` to `A`, drop `A` from the substitution     | `Callable[[A], A]`                                  | Accepts, but solutions for `A` lose `None`: only `Literal[2]`/`int` |
 | 3        | Carry the whole constraint set forward as a latent generic | `Callable[[Y], Z]` with `Y ≤ Z ∧ None ≤ Z` attached | Same answer as the direct call: `Y = Z = None \| Literal[2]`        |

-Astral is migrating `ty` to the third strategy; the work is not shipped publicly yet.
+Astral is migrating `ty` to the third strategy; the work is not public yet.

 Doug walked through how `ty` represents constraint sets internally: **ternary binary decision diagrams**, BDDs extended with a third "uncertain" edge, composed with a Horn-clause-style derived-fact engine for transitivity.
 He credited the